 Want to get paid to explore the ocean, learn about ocean policy, or help protect marine species?
 Then apply for a COAST Summer Student Internship today!

 You must submit a separate application package for EACH internship you wish to be considered for.
-You may submit a maximum of FOUR application packages.
+You may apply for up to FOUR internships.

 *Internship contingent upon funding

 +Core internship duties may be performed by students with physical disabilities or limitations.

 General Eligibility RequirementsApplicants must be continuing CSU students in good standing.
 Applicants must still be students during the internship (i.e., must not have graduated and must be enrolled at a CSU for Fall 2020).
 Undergraduate students must complete at least two full years of coursework by the end of Spring 2020 and be considered at least a Junior at the beginning of Fall 2020 (i.e., 60 semester units or 90 quarter units completed).
 Graduate students must be enrolled in a degree program.
 Both part-time and full-time students may apply.

 Applicants are not required to be U.S. citizens; international students are eligible to apply.
 Some internships may require the ability to pass a federal background check.
 If a background check is not required, undocumented students may be eligible to apply.
 Please see individual descriptions for specific requirements.

 Activities and qualifications vary with each internship.
 Each internship has specific preferred experience and capabilities, eligibility/requirements (including coursework, skills and physical capabilities) and is based in a specific area.
 If selected, it is expected that the intern will be able to relocate to the specific area for the entirety of the internship.
 Several internships require working with data in an office setting and the core duties may be performed by students with physical disabilities or limitations while others require intense fieldwork and have extreme physical requirements such as: